 - Make sure your device is fully charged.
 Then perform a system software update, if one is available.

 - Back up any important data saved on your device, then perform a factory data reset.

 - Contact the original vendor or contact us.
-If you need to hand in your device for service, back up all your data you want to keep.
+If you need to hand in your device for service, back up all the data you want to keep.
 Data on the device is deleted when examined.
 Also, remove all Google accounts you have on your device, before handing it in.
 Don't forget to supply proper documentation, for example, proof of purchase and warranty card.
-The documentation required may vary depending on market, country or region.
+The documentation required may vary depending on the market, or country.

 To force the device to restart